SupriseOrb/SupriseOrb/README.md

 ### ✨Hello!

-I'm a games programmer and producer interested in shaders and editor tools.
-My passions lie in optimizing and organizing code and creating solutions to make games more accessible.
+I'm a indie game developer who specializes in managing small multi-disciplinary teams and providing technical support.
+My passions lie in optimizing and organizing code, and learning all things tech art which includes shaders, rigging, and tool development.
 You can check out [my portfolio here](https://sites.google.com/view/supriseorb/).

 <!--